 Needless Male Sacrifice at The Battle of Carrhae

 A red-pill description of historical events such as The Battle of Carrhae is hard to find in history books.
 To counter any concept of masculinity that is defined by predatory gynocentric needs, red-pill accounts of military battles should emphasize both the horrible needless male deaths and the needless male suffering in battles such as The Battle of Carrhae which was an only-guys-die battlefield.
-The need for a more male-centered concept of masculinity is needed so that the moral responsibility of the horrors of war should be more equally shared by both adult females and adult males.
+The need for a more male-empowering concept of masculinity is needed so that the moral responsibility of the horrors of war should be more equally shared by both adult females and adult males.
 Of course, having no war at all is what is really needed, but reality tells us that mankind still hasn’t learned to avoid war where men are routinely sacrificed while adult females do not share in the dying and suffering that men are forced to endure.